vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

  - Nodes state is controlled/reset by incoming messages
  - Can consider the collection of messages to be the state.
-   - Nothing stops us from reprocessing those init messages in repetqed invoctions to produce the same output _(or memoize)_
+   - Nothing stops us from reprocessing those init messages in repeated invocations to produce the same output _(or memoize)_
    - However, pregel explicitly talks about de-activating Nodes if no incoming messages.
      - Drain the input messages then ?
      - Treat it like incoming data-packet which is consumed/processed